About Uplifting Australia

 Uplifting Australia’s mission is to strengthen the emotional wellbeing and resilience of children and families across Australia.

-We achieve this through our Lift Off! programs:
+We achieve this through our programs and resources for children and families:

 “Uplifting Australia’s programs provide evidence-based strategies that will enhance your relationship with your children, build their resilience and prepare them for dealing with life’s challenges”

 Consultant, NSW Centre for the Advancement of Adolescent Health,